 Their non-porous make also ensures that they’re mold and rust resistant.
 You may want to lightly dust them regularly to ensure that they’re always looking their best—this is the only maintenance that they require.

-Probably the most inexpensive of all the options, plywood can be stained and painted various colors.
+Probably the most inexpensive of all the options, various types of plywood can be stained and painted various colors.